Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: Uncertainty and certainty relations for design-structured POVMs

 At the given $t$, we can rewrite (\ref{topys}) for all positive integers $s\leq{t}$.
 Substituting $s=1$ leads to the formula

 Thus, unit vectors $|\phi_{k}\rangle$ allow us to build to a resolution of the identity in $\hh$.
-In principle, there may be several resolutions assigned to the given $t$-design.
-We cannot list all of them {\it a priori}, without an explicit analysis of $|\phi_{k}\rangle$.
-Obviously, one can take the complete set $\cle$ consisting of operators
+Also, there may be several resolutions assigned to the given $t$-design.
+We will call them design-structured POVMs.
+The case of single one deals with the complete set $\cle$ consisting of operators